pjakiela/ECON523/exercises/E7-RD.md

 This figure, Figure I in Angrist and Lavy's paper, summarizes their identification strategy:  cohorts that have exactly 40 students can be taught in a single classroom, but those that have 41 students must be split into two (smaller) classes; likewise, cohorts that have exactly 80 students can be divided into two classes, while cohorts with 81 students must be divided into three (smaller) classes.
 This requirement creates the sawtooth pattern in the figure below, because class size is not a monotonic function of cohort size.
+Cohorts that are very similar in terms of overall size end up with quite differently sized classes, through the plausibly exogenous variation that results from
+Maimonides' Rule.
 ![Angrist & Lavy Figure I](AL-FigI.png)

 ### Question 1